writethedocs/www/docs/blog/2024-community-update.rst

 Kenya Event and Community Engagement
 ------------------------------------

-We are thrilled to work with the Meetup team in Kenya to put on `a gathering for their community <https://wtdkenya.hashnode.dev/write-the-docs-kenya-summit-2024>`_ this year!
+We were thrilled to support the Meetup team in Kenya, who put on `a summit for their community <https://wtdkenya.hashnode.dev/write-the-docs-kenya-summit-2024>`_ this year!
 It was a great way to continue building the community locally, and we're excited to see more events like this in the future.

-If you're interested in organizing a community event, please feel free to reach out to the core team.
-We have resources and support to help you get started on a Meetup, or to grow your meetup into a larger community event.
+If you're interested in organizing a community event, please reach out.
+We have resources and support to help you get started on a meetup, or to grow your meetup into a larger community event.
 As part of this effort, we're going to be building on our Grant program for conference to extend it to other types of events.
 Look for more updates on that in the coming months.